 When Baxter arrived home, over five years ago, he had to contend with a new loving home filled with unfamiliar smells and routines as well as my old and very grumpy/mean cat, Matisse.
 It took about 48 hours for them to establish a hierarchy that basically put Matisse at the top, where he had always been.
 (And had no intention of letting go!)

 This all frames the reference from which I now look at fabric in the design and decorating business.
-With Matisse and Baxter, both shedding fur and both having claws and neither wishing to obey any kind of rules about remaining off furniture, it has been my mission to figure out which fabrics preform the best on furniture.
+With Matisse and Baxter, both shedding fur and both having claws and neither wishing to obey any kind of rules about remaining off furniture, it has been my mission to figure out which fabrics perform the best on furniture.
 As an interior designer, this obviously matters to me professionally, but I certainly don’t want a home that looks shabby because the fabrics I select can’t stand up to the loves of my life.

 1. Texture and colour fabrics hide fur

-Select sofa and chair fabric with texture or pattern to hide lost fur.
+Select a sofa and chair fabric with texture or pattern to hide lost fur.
 As crazy as it sounds, try to pick options that match the colour of your pet.
 I have tri-colour animals, (black, white and brown) so I really wasn’t going to win this.
-However, I have found that medium toned grays and creams with flecks of charcoal, brown and black through them are the best for hiding fur.
-Tweeds and textured herringbones are good for this as well, and look quite stylish today.
+However, I have found that medium-toned grays and creams with flecks of charcoal, brown and black through them are the best for hiding fur.
+Tweeds and textured herringbones are good for this as well and look quite stylish today.
 I like Avant Garde, Nubia, colours 59 and 60 if you are looking for a good fabric to purchase or reference.

 2. Natural fibers are harder to clean